Table of Contents[Hide][Show]

 I eventually settled on dental implants, and the discussion below covers what I learned about them along the way.

 Dental Implants Usually Involve LOTS of Antibiotics

-My first concern when looking at implants was the amount of antibiotics often used in the process.
+My first concern when looking at implants was the number of antibiotics often used in the process.
 Since I had damaged and degraded bone, I needed bone grafts on top of the tooth implants proper.

-The materials used in bone grafts often come from cadaver or porcine sources.
+The materials used in bone grafts often come from a cadaver or porcine sources.
 This material is impregnated with antibiotics.
 Then, on top of those antibiotics, many doctors will also give prescription antibiotics post-surgery.